devluxor/full-stack-open/notes/part12_containers/QUICK_REFERENCE_GUIDE.md

 Dockerfile
 ```

 Don't forget about including the files and directories used for [bind mounts](#binding-mounts-and-volumes), if any.
-Also Redis directory `redis_data` if the data persistence is toggled on.
+Also, the Redis directory `redis_data` if the data persistence is toggled on.

 - [Use `docker` compose to define and manage the containers for our application](#docker-compose).